kiamasimon/WebScrapper1/books/README.md

 # Web Scrapper
-This is a Web Scrapper Starter project
+This is the beginning of my web scrapping journey

 ## Getting Started
 The following instruction will help you set up the project as a developer.